fieldtrip/website/tutorial/sourcemodel.md

     mri                       = ft_volumerealign(cfg, mri);

 {% include markup/danger %}
 Note that it really only makes sense to take additional head shape information into account if it is congruent with the data acquisition.
-If you record information about the head shape in relation to the head localizer coils (fuiducials) on LPA/RPA and on nasion, you should make sure to use the same fiducial locations as those used during the MEG session.
+If you record information about the head shape in relation to the head localizer coils (fiducials) on LPA/RPA and on nasion, you should make sure to use the same fiducial locations as those used during the MEG session.
 {% include markup/end %}